splorp/npds-tracker-server/readme.md

 ### An internet connection

-The NPDS Tracker Server uses TCP port 3680, as assigned by [IANA](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xml).

-The tracker can be configured to listen on multiple ports.
+The NPDS Tracker Server listens for clients on TCP port 3680, as assigned by [IANA](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xml).
+The tracker can also be configured to listen on multiple ports.
 See the [Settings](#settings) section for more information.

 ### A text editor

-For editing the various configuration and template files.
+Required to edit the various configuration and template files.

 ### A terminal program

-For compiling the Java source, installing the compiled .jar file, and configuring the related files and components.
+Required to compile the Java source, install the compiled .jar file, and configuring the related files and components.
 A terminal program can also be used to remote administer the NPDS Tracker Server using Telnet.
 See the [Remote Administration](#remote-administration) section for more information.

 ## Files